autistic-symposium/searcher-cowswap-py/README.md

 <br>

-For more details about this solver and CoW protocol in general, check [🐮✨bot #1: cowsol, an arb solver for CoW protocol](https://mirror.xyz/mevwaifu.eth/s_RwnRgJvK_6fLYPyav7lFT3Zs4W4ZvYwp-AM9EbuhQ).
+For more details about this solver, check [🐮✨bot #1: cowsol, an arb solver for CoW protocol](https://mirror.xyz/mevwaifu.eth/s_RwnRgJvK_6fLYPyav7lFT3Zs4W4ZvYwp-AM9EbuhQ).

 <br>